iamHrithikRaj/gip/SECURITY.md

 ## Attribution

-We appreciate security researchers who help keep GIP secure.
+We appreciate security researchers who help keep Gip secure.
 With your permission, we will:
 - Credit you in the security advisory
 - List you in our security acknowledgments
 - Link to your website or GitHub profile